Abstract

 After the Approved Defects column is the “Line of Commitment”.
 Anything to the left of this line are features and fixes the development team has explicitly promised to finish in a timely manner and cannot abandoned.

-To the right of the Line of Commitment column are two (2) to five (5) Prioritized Features columns that have been prioritized and are ready to be researched/architected.
-Finally, the right most column is the Backlog group containing everything else that is of any priority.
+To the right of the Line of Commitment column are two (2) to five (5) Prioritized Features columns that contain features already prioritized and are ready to be architected next.
+Finally, the right most column is the Backlog group containing everything else that has any priority.

 Critical Defects

-Defects that are critical in nature move to the Critical Defects column.
+Defects that are critical in nature, work that must be done immediately due to some emergency event, move to the Critical Defects column.
 At which time all other work should cease, and the team’s sole focus should be resolving the critical defect immediately.
+Note that features never belong in the critical defect column as a ‘critical feature’ is just the top priority feature which may receive a release as soon as it is complete and allowing features to be considered ‘critical’ only encourages ignoring safeguards and testing.

 Documentation

-Beyond the standard code comments, ticketing system, and meeting minutes, Feature Focused teams should maintain a list of supporting documents to ensure smooth transitions of the development life cycle.
+Beyond the standard code comments, ticketing system, and meeting minutes, Feature Focused encourages maintaining a list of supporting documents to assist the workflow and releases.

 - Release Feature List – The master list of features that have been completed since the last release (can be organized per release).
 When the customer/Sponsor approves of a new release, this list becomes the basis for release notes.